stanfordpython/python-assignments/assign1/README.md

 "PYTHON"
 ```

-A non-exhaustive list of test cases, represented by a tab-delimited (plaintext, ciphertext) pair are given in the text file `caesar-tests.txt`.
+A non-exhaustive list of test cases, represented by a tab-delimited (plaintext, ciphertext) pair are given in the text file `tests/caesar-tests.txt`.

 ### Vigenere Cipher